 Discovery research underpins current and future research and innovation activities.
 Whilst its impacts can be long term, the history of science shows they often lead to ground-breaking discoveries that deliver new technologies or open up completely new avenues of research.
-EU framework programmes primarily support discovery research through instruments such as the European Research Council (ERC) and Marie Skłodowska-Curie Actions as part of Horizon 2020's Excellent Science Pillar.
-The UK is the single largest recipient of funding through this pillar in Horizon 2020 so far.
+EU framework programmes support discovery research through instruments such as the European Research Council (ERC) and Marie Skłodowska-Curie Actions (MSCA) as part of Horizon 2020's Excellent Science Pillar.
+19.4% of the prestigious European Research Council funding in the area of Chemical Sciences was awarded to the UK (€ 197m or £ 169m), more than to any other country.5

 Chemists see funding for discovery research as a vital

 aspect of public R&D funding,

 and one of the hardest to

-replicate within the UK.5
+replicate within the UK.4